Frequently Asked Texas Lemon Law Questions Explained

 - Damages for the loss of use, annoyance or inconvenience resulting from the defect, including rental vehicle expenses.

 If you have not filed a Lemon Law claim within 6 months of the expiration of your vehicle’s express warranty period, the first 24 months of ownership, or the first 24,000 miles (whichever is earliest,) you may still be protected under other consumer protection laws, such as breach of implied product warranties or a fraud claim against the dealer.
+You should consult a Lemon Law attorney in Texas about your issue before making assumptions or filing a complaint.
+They can help you learn more about cases like yours and select the best strategy.
+Whether you’re looking for a Lemon Law attorney in Houston or another city in Texas, we have you covered.

 We work tirelessly to get our clients back on the road and with money back in their pockets as soon as possible, with a goal of settling each case within the first 30 to 90 days.
 We’re also not afraid to file suit against the manufacturer if they refuse to give our clients everything they're legally entitled to.
+Having a competent law firm on your side can not only save you a lot of time but can also provide you with the best possible outcome in your case.

 Even if the repairs and issues with your vehicle don’t fit within the parameters of Lemon Law, they may qualify as unreasonable under other state or federal consumer protection laws.
 Call Timothy Abeel & Associates at 888.611.5481 or contact us online to find out if you have a breach of warranty or loss in value claim.